What is incontinentia pigmenti?

 What causes incontinentia pigmenti?

 The incontinentia pigmenti gene is localised on chromosome Xq28.
-This gene normally codes for the nuclear factor-KB essential modulator protein (the NEMO or NF-kappaB gene).
+This gene normally codes for the nuclear factor-KB essential modulator protein and is known as the IKBKG gene (formerly known as NEMO or NF-kappaB gene).

 What are the cutaneous features of incontinentia pigmenti?

 Progressive skin rashes are the main clinical feature of the disease.
 There are four recognised clinical stages but their sequence is irregular, their duration variable and they may overlap.

 Stage 1: Vesicular